IbraheemAbuHijleh/Project_QA_2025/README.md

 E) Execute test cases and analyze the results, and document the bugs revealed.

 F) Test Automation:
 Identify suitable test cases for automation.
-Using .
+Using selenium ide .
 Each student should implement two automated test on the GUI for certain scenario.

 G) Performance and load Testing: